eclipse-pass/pass-documentation/developer-documentation/deposit-service/ds-new-institution.md

   * manifests: a required file in BagIt packages listing the contents and their checksum
   * bag-info.txt: an optional file in BagIt (though often required by institutional profiles) that provides descriptive metadata about the package; this is the volatile section of BagIt
-* DSpace METS
-  * METS.xml: a required file in DSpace METS packages that contains a variety of metadata; the `<dmdSec>` is the volatile section of that document.